Customizing view settings

 In the sample plan below, both group by and color by settings are used at the same time, i.e. group issues by project and color issues by status.

 Note that when you group issues, you won't be able to create an issue from the top of the scope section.
-You'll need to create new issues right from the corresponding groups.
+You'll need to create new issues directly from the corresponding groups.

 Sample plan, with issues grouped by assignee